madhug-nadig/articles/_posts/2017-05-01-implementing-decision-trees-from-scratch-in-python.md

       bestFeat = self.chooseBestFeatureToSplit(featureVectorList, labels)
       bestFeatLabel = labels[bestFeat]
       myTree = {bestFeatLabel: {}}
-      # Get rid of the label, ie. this feature is take care of in this iteration
+      # Get rid of the label, ie. this feature is taken care of in this iteration
       del(labels[bestFeat])

 Once we have the best feature to split the data set into, we will find the unique values in that feature and build our tree using them.
 Please bear in mind, _this process will only work for discrete features._ Features like `pclass` and `sex` are discrete by default.
 If you had a continous feature, for example, say something like `age`, you would have to convert that feature into a discrete feature first.
 You can use a method like [Discrete binning](https://en.wikipedia.org/wiki/Data_binning) for the same.